 Five years later, he still occasionally speaks of the tantrum.
 I suppose he was caught off guard as our son had always been what we often proudly referred to as an “easy toddler”.
 Little did we know that there would be other occasions when we would feel as though we were on a furious rollercoaster.
 When the tantrums came, they were large and mighty.
 On those occasions, our son seemed especially big, and as we watched helplessly, we felt especially small.
 We were lucky, though, because the tantrums were few and far between.
 We had what were “normal” tantrums.

 Children lacking self-regulation have a greater tendency to experience problems complying with rules and limits.
 Self-regulation helps these children learn to take responsibility for their actions.
 Self-regulated learning has been linked to success in and beyond school.
-Self-regulated learning is about building individual accountability for one’s actions by taking control of and self-evaluating behaviour.
+Self-regulated learning is about building individual accountability for one’s actions by taking control of and self-evaluating behavior.

 According to Professor Adele Diamond, cognitive skills are critical for school and life.
 Developing children’s cognitive skills enhances self-regulation.
-Professor Diamond argues that experiences available to ALL cultures such as music, dance, storytelling and play help foster these skills.
+Professor Diamond argues that experiences available to ALL cultures such as music, dance, storytelling, and play help foster these skills.
 She insists that failing to teach young children cognitive skills places them on a negative trajectory that can be extremely difficult and costly to reverse.
 She teaches that:

 • Neither fancy equipment nor specialists are required to help your child develop cognitive skills.